Alcohol During Pregnancy: The History and Dangers - Baby Chick

 By 1988, the U.S. passed the Alcoholic Beverage Labeling Act, making it the first to legislate pregnancy health warning labels on alcoholic beverages.15 Although there is more public knowledge of the adverse effects of alcohol use during pregnancy, some parts of the world continue to struggle with shifting women’s perspectives.

-Top Countries with High Reports of Alcohol Use During Pregnancy
+Top Countries With High Reports of Alcohol Use During Pregnancy

 From the American College of Obstetricians and Gynecologists and the U.S. Centers for Disease Control and Prevention to the World Health Organization, the key medical guideline is no level of alcohol is safe for unborn babies.
 Although scientific research has shown the negative health outcomes from prenatal alcohol exposure, there are still several countries where women continue to drink.16,17,18

 A study conducted between 2011 and 2012 in Europe and published in 2017 in Women and Birth, the official journal of the Australian College of Midwives, found that the U.K., Russia, and Switzerland had the highest rate of alcohol consumption during pregnancy.
-Of those women who consumed alcohol during pregnancy, 39% stated they drank at least one “unit” per month.19
+Of those women who consumed alcohol during pregnancy, 39% stated they drank at least one “unit” per month.4

-Within that same year, The Lancet Global Health published its international findings, revealing that almost 10% of women drank while pregnant.3 The top five countries with the highest prevalence of alcohol use during pregnancy were Russia, the UK, Denmark, Belarus, and Ireland—all of which belong to the WHO European Region.
+Within that same year, The Lancet Global Health published its international findings, revealing that almost 10% of women drank while pregnant.3 The top five countries with the highest prevalence of alcohol use during pregnancy were Russia, the UK, Denmark, Belarus, and Ireland — all of which belong to the WHO European Region.

 On the other hand, regions marked by high abstinence rates, such as Oman, United Arab Emirates, Saudi Arabia, Qatar, and Kuwait, reported the lowest prevalence of alcohol use during pregnancy.3

-Advisories on Alcohol During Pregnancy are Inconsistent
+Advisories on Alcohol During Pregnancy Are Inconsistent

 Although Europe promotes government-regulated drinking guidelines, only select countries must include pregnancy warning labels on alcohol products.20,21 Women may be ignoring guidelines due to the lack of consistent advisories.